Observation of a $\Lambda_b^0-\overline{\Lambda}_b^0$ production asymmetry in proton-proton collisions at $\sqrt{s} = 7 \textrm{ and } 8\,\textrm{TeV}$: Detection asymmetries

 \subsubsection{Material dependence}

-For elements with larger atomic number, an extra nucleon contributes less to the cross-section than in a small atom.
+For elements with larger nucleon number, an extra nucleon contributes less to the cross-section than in a small atom.
 This so-called screening effect can be described by

-where \(\sigma_A^{+(-)}\) is the (anti)proton interaction cross-section for an element with atomic number \(A\) and \(\alpha\) is the screening factor.
-The momentum dependence is given by the (anti)proton-deuterium cross-sections discussed above.
+where \(\sigma_A^{+(-)}\) is the (anti)proton interaction cross-section for an element with nucleon number \(A\) and \(\alpha\) is the screening factor.
+In the case of densely-packed hard spheres \(\alpha\) equals \(1/3\), point-like scatterers would give \(\alpha=0\).
+The momentum dependence is taken from the well known proton- and antiproton-deuterium cross-sections discussed above and, thus, cross-sections used in the interaction asymmetry estimation are approximated as

 The same screening factor for protons and antiprotons is used, and it is assumed that the screening factor is independent of momentum.
 Screening factors are determined from the cross-sections of protons with different materials as implemented in \geant and the LHEP physics list~\cite{Allison:2006ve, *Agostinelli:2002hh}.
 For the inelastic and total cross-sections screening factors of \(\alpha = 0.253\) and \(\alpha = 0.195\), respectively, are used.
 As not all elastic scatters lead to loss of a particle, the screening factor for the inelastic cross-section is used as default, and that for the total cross-section is considered in systematic studies.